JBAhire/Awesome-CloudOps-Automation/README.md

 Runbooks.sh is a powerful, community-driven, open-source runbook automation platform designed to simplify cloud infrastructure management and streamline operations across diverse environments.
 Few of the highlighting features of Runbooks.sh are as follows:

-- *Extensive Library*: Access hundreds of pre-built actions and runbooks to kickstart your automation journey.
+- **Extensive Library**: Access hundreds of pre-built actions and runbooks to kickstart your automation journey.
-- *Customization*: Create and modify actions and runbooks tailored to your unique requirements.
+- **Customization**: Create and modify actions and runbooks tailored to your unique requirements.
-- *Diverse Compatibility*: Seamlessly integrate with various cloud providers, platforms, and tools.
+- **Diverse Compatibility**: Seamlessly integrate with various cloud providers, platforms, and tools.
-- *User-friendly Interface*: A Jupyter-based environment that simplifies runbook creation and execution.
+- **User-friendly Interface**: A Jupyter-based environment that simplifies runbook creation and execution.
-- *Active Community*: Join a vibrant community of users and contributors committed to improving the project.
+- **Active Community**: Join a vibrant community of users and contributors committed to improving the project.

-## Mission
+## 🏆 Mission
 Our mission is to simplify CloudOps automation for DevOps and SRE teams by providing an extensive, community-driven repository of actions and runbooks that streamline day-to-day operations.

-## Vision
+## 👁️ Vision
 Runbooks.sh envisions becoming the one-stop solution for all CloudOps automation needs, allowing DevOps and SRE teams to automate their workflows with ease, improve efficiency, and minimize toil.

-## Quick Start Guide
+## 🚀 Quick Start Guide

 We recommend using our docker setup which comes with Jupyter runtime along with pre-built actions and runbooks.
 Build your own actions and runbooks with ease!